-The proponents exhibit a clear long-term and consistent use of moose, caribou, grouse, and ptarmigan in GMU 13, in areas managed by Denali National Park and Preserve where subsistence uses are allowed.
+The proponents exhibit a clear long-term and consistent use of caribou, grouse, and ptarmigan in Unit 13, in areas managed by Denali National Park and Preserve where subsistence uses are allowed.
 This pattern has been repeated for many years and through several generations.
 Methods and means are characterized by efficiency of economy of effort and cost based on local characteristics.
 The pattern is consistent with past methods and means of harvests at or near the family's hunting camp within the Unit in question.
-Knowledge of handling, preparing, preserving, and storing moose meat is shared among and between generations, as is knowledge of the skills, values, and lore associated with hunting moose, caribou, grouse, and ptarmigan.
-Moose, caribou, grouse, and ptarmigan are regularly shared with family and community members such as elders.
+Knowledge of handling, preparing, preserving, and storing meat is shared among and between generations, as is knowledge of the skills, values, and lore associated with hunting caribou, grouse, and ptarmigan.
+Caribou, grouse, and ptarmigan are regularly shared with family and community members such as elders.
 The proponents demonstrate a pattern of use that relates to reliance on a wild diversity of wild foods that provide this family with cultural, economic, social, and nutritious benefits.
 All eight of the factors associated with C&T determination are evident.
-Furthermore, this family's pattern of use is also evidence through the Federal Subsistence previous determination for Blaine Mayo for moose.
-There is substantial evidence to support the issuance of an individual C&T determination for caribou, grouse and ptarmigan within GMU13 of Denali National Park and Preserves where subsistence is allowed for the proponents, including all members of the Blaine Mayo family that reside within the same household as Blaine Mayo.
+Furthermore, evidence of this family's pattern of use is also supported by the Board's previous determination for Blaine Mayo's individual C&T for moose.
+There is substantial evidence to support the issuance of an individual C&T for caribou, grouse and ptarmigan within Unit 13 of Denali National Park and Preserves where subsistence is allowed for the proponents, including all members of Blaine Mayo's family that reside within the same household as Blaine Mayo.